How to Concatenate String and Integer with VBA (5 Easy Ways)

 Combining a Range of Integers

-• In turn, click on the Concatenate_IntegerRange macro to run the block of code.
+• Click on the Concatenate_IntegerRange macro and run the code.

 vba concatenate string and integer combining a Range of Integers